siudeer/airspace-hugo/exampleSite/content/english/_index.md

     individual deer to see their whereabouts and favorite hanging spots.  "
   button:
     enable: true
-    label: See the deer whereabouts
+    label: See where the deer are hanging out!
     link: project
 service:
   enable: false